PierpaoloDAntoni/Pierpaolo/README.txt

-This repositoy has been created to the share work of Chiara, Leonardo and Pierpaolo (Univerity of Trieste, DSCF)
+This repositoy has been created to the share work of Chiara, Leonardo and Pierpaolo D'Antoni (Univerity of Trieste, DSCF)